 Those with management responsibilities need to be aware of relevant health and safety legislation and how to manage health and safety in accordance with the University's policies and standards.

 All staff need to be able to work in a safe and healthy manner and all new staff need a health and safety induction.
-Use our competence and training matrix (.pdf) to help you identify staff training and development needs.
+If you are unsure what training needs to be completed, please email safety@essex.ac.uk

-The courses below are part of the Organisational Development programme of events.
+The courses below are provided regularly, and are booked via HR Organiser.
 Additional courses are provided on demand.
-Courses can be arranged for specific departments/teams on request, or you can contact us to be added to a waiting list.
+Courses can be arranged for specific departments/teams on request, or you can add yourself to the waiting list for the relevant course.

 Courses can be arranged for specific departments/teams on request or you can contact us to be added to a waiting list.
 We normally need a minimum of eight delegates to run each course.